What's involved in selling or dispatching goods to EU member states, including VAT, figures for Intrastat, licensing and controls.

 Prohibitions, restrictions and licences

 This section explains the types of dispatch that need an export licence and how to apply for one.
-Export licences are not generally required to dispatch from the UK to EU member states.
+Export licences are not generally needed to dispatch from the UK to EU member states.
 However, there are restrictions on movements of certain goods.
-Most goods aren’t restricted, but some, including chemicals and military and paramilitary goods, need a licence, permit or certificate.
+Most goods are not restricted, but some, including chemicals and military and paramilitary goods, need a licence, permit or certificate.

 There may be licensing or certification requirements that apply to food or agricultural produce dispatched within the EU.
 You may need to contact the customs authorities in the country of destination in individual cases.
 For more information on trading in agricultural and food products, read international trade products and schemes.